OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 5. Phase 1 Radiant Plumes: spawns at 1 o'clock, then 7 o'clock
 6. Phase 2 Radiant Plumes: spawns at 2 o'clock, then 8 o'clock
 7. Phase 3 Radiant Plumes: spawns at 3 o'clock, then 9 o'clock

+### Byakko

+1. Storm Pulse: Raid-wide AE
+2. Heavenly Strike: Tank-buster
+3. State of Shock: Stack up
+4. Unrelenting Anguish: Avoid red orbs
+5. Phase 2 Hakutei-Tiger: Tank this
+6. Phase 2 White Herald: move away from rest of group
+7. Phase 3 Roar of Thunder: Do as much damage as possible
+8. Phase 4 Dodge orbs
+9. Phase 4 Bombogenesis: Spread apart
+10. Phase 4 Distant Clap: Stand on top of boss or at edge of arena

 ### Cape Westwind